TolikPylypchuk/Cineaste/ADR/0011-unit-tests-be.md

 NUnit and MSTest are alternative unit-testing frameworks, but I'm most accustomed to xUnit.
 Property-based testing is not required, but I like this approach a lot. bUnit is not required as well, but I think it will make testing the front-end much easier.

-## In Progress

-I've only written unit-tests for the back-end and shared code at this point.
-I haven't written any tests for the front-end with bUnit at this point, so this ADR will be amended.